Boris Johnson calls on British troops to defend Ukraine's borders as part of peace deal - ExBulletin

 Separately, outgoing US President Joe Biden's administration has urged Ukraine to lower the conscription age from 25 to 18 to help it expand its pool of combat-age men.

-The former prime minister's comments came less than a day after Sir Keir Starmer spoke to Ukrainian President Volodymyr Zelensky as his country's power grid faces bombing by Russian forces.
+The former prime minister's comments come less than a day after Sir Keir Starmer spoke to Ukrainian President Volodymyr Zelenskiy, as his country's power grid faces bombing by Russian forces.

-Russia's new attack on Ukraine's power grid, the second in less than two weeks, has reinforced fears that the Kremlin hopes to cripple its foes' electricity production before winter.

 A million homes have lost power in the war-torn country, according to Ukrainian officials.